matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_explorer.md

 ### Checking the Block Explorer

-You can check for the example transactions done in the script by logging in with the deployer wallet.
+You can check for the example transactions done in the script by logging in with the deployer wallet...
-To see all transactions, log in with the admin wallet.